neo4j-field/gsummit2024/README.md

 2. Open Neo4j Browser and run the [`load-all-data.cypher`](https://raw.githubusercontent.com/cskardon/gsummit2023/main/cypher/load-all-data.cypher) script from the code directory above.
 You can copy & paste the complete code into the Neo4j Browser query window.

 3. After the script has finished loading, you can check your data model.
-Run the command `CALL db.schema.virtualization` in your Browser query window.
+Run the command `CALL db.schema.visualization` in your Browser query window.
 It should look like the following (maybe yours is a bit more mixed up):

 <img width="800" alt="Data Model - Digital Twin" src="https://github.com/neo4j-field/gsummit2023/blob/791e76740b212686b73230a1cdca851b643bfbe1/images/data-model-all_labels.png">